Nikah halala

-Nikah halala (نکاح حلالہ), also known as tahleel marriage, is a practice in which a woman, after being divorced by triple talaq, marries another man, consummates the marriage, and gets divorced again in order to be able to remarry her former husband.
+Nikah halala (نکاح حلالہ), also known as tahleel marriage, is a practice in which a woman, after being divorced by her husband by triple talaq, marries another man, consummates the marriage, and gets divorced again in order to be able to remarry her former husband.
 Nikah means marriage and halala means to make something halal, or permissible.
 This form of marriage is haram (forbidden) according to the hadith of Islamic prophet Muhammad.
 Nikah halala is practiced by a small minority of Muslims, mainly in countries that recognise the triple talaq.

 Islamic law

-In classical Islamic law, a husband may divorce by simply announcing to his wife that he repudiates her (talaq).
+In classical Islamic law, a husband may divorce by simply announcing to his wife that he refuses to accept her (talaq).
 The initial declaration of talaq is a revocable repudiation (ṭalāq rajʿah) which does not terminate the marriage.
-The husband can revoke the divorce at any time during the waiting period (‘iddah) which lasts three full menstrual cycles.
+The husband can revoke the divorce at any time during the waiting period ('iddah) which lasts three full menstrual cycles.
 Resumption of sexual relations automatically retracts the repudiation.
 The divorce becomes final when the waiting period expires.
 This is called a "minor" divorce (al-baynuna al-sughra) and the couple can remarry.
 If the husband repudiates his wife for the third time, it triggers a "major" divorce (al-baynuna al-kubra), after which the couple cannot remarry without an intervening consummated marriage by the wife to another man.